animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 - my sister was visiting and suspected I might be going through another manic episode and drove me to **the University of Rochester’s Strong Hospital;**
 - **the doctors there didn't question the prior mania nor catatonia, nor ask for any further details about that earlier hospitalization or the events that led up to it;**
 - **I was there based on sleep deprivation.**

-> [!NOTE]
-> I'm actually proud of that psychosis because it proved how much I'd do to save a person's life, at least my mom's anyway.

 ### Psychiatrists at the University of Rochester’s Strong Hospital